Articles

 What Is Restorative Justice?
 Restorative justice is holding offenders accountable to victims and the community.
 Victim-offender mediation is restorative justice.
 Restorative justice emphasizes healing the victims, offenders, and communities caused by criminal behavior.
 Practices (a) identify and take steps to repair harm, (b) involve all stakeholders, and (c) transform the traditional relationship between communities and their governments.

-4 cases of prisoners, some on death row, where DNA evidence was ignored or discounted examines why the system resists acknowledging and correcting its mistakes.
-Prosecutors, defense attorneys, and judges report on why evidence of innocence comes second to procedural rules.
+Prisoners, some on death row, where DNA evidence were ignored or discounted --Prosecutors, defense attorneys and judges report on why evidence of innocence comes second to procedural rules.

 Punishment, Communication, and Community by R. A. Duff -- Challenges existing penal theories and practices.